apoapse1/Librum-for-Skyrim-VR/README.md

 10. ***[Moonpath to Elsweyr](https://www.nexusmods.com/skyrimspecialedition/mods/4341).*** One of the great classics of Skyrim modding, but remastered for a modern experience, Moonpath to Elsweyr brings you south to the heart of the Khajiiti homeland in order to recover the legendary _Staff of Indarys_.
 Along the way, explore the alien jungles of Elsweyr, join forces with the Khajiiti rebellion, and gain access to the airship _Dev Aveza_.
 11. ***[The Wheels of Lull](https://www.nexusmods.com/skyrimspecialedition/mods/748).*** Return to Sotha Sil's mysterious clockwork city, and take a trip through the stranger side of Elder Scrolls lore.
 Along the way, solve new puzzles and tread through Zelda-esque dungeons, unlock the fantastical weapons and equipment of Sotha Sil's Chronographers, and explore alien landscapes, all in the labyrinthian expanse of Sotha Sil.
 12. ***[Teldryn Serious](https://www.nexusmods.com/skyrimspecialedition/mods/5541).*** Teldryn Serious heavily expands the backstory of the mercenary Teldryn Sero, taking you around Solstheim once more in order to uncover a dangerous plot and defend Raven Rock.
+13. *(optional)* ***[Death Consumes All](https://www.nexusmods.com/skyrimspecialedition/mods/41910).*** Death Consumes All changes the game drastically, adding a spreading plague to the game world.
+Find and recruit the excellent companion Livia Salvian, fight the forces of the undead, and try to stop the plague and its mysterious source before it lays all of Skyrim to rest. ***This mod is excellent, and feature-complete -- it is only optional because of its drastic changes to the gameworld.***

 ![Alt Text](Resources/sotha.jpg?raw=true "Trainwiz's work, at its finest.")